shrey27/LegionAthletics/README.md

 - order summary page
 - navbar for easy navigation to all the pages
 - drawer to navigate to category wise products page
+- Lazy loading on major pages and images

 ## Live preview